 Impressive pressed flowers, no books required

 One of the joys of making wedding stationery is that sometimes, work feels much more like play.
-When exploring the new materials and moods of our 2017 wedding collection [back link to entry], we became enamored with the texture and color of pressed flowers.
+When exploring the new materials and moods of our wedding collection, we became enamored with the texture and color of pressed flowers.
 We keep a surfeit of fresh flowers in the office, so our creative aims matched a very practical desire to preserve all that spare beauty.

 How we did it: the microwave method